sous-chefs/kafka/LIMITATIONS.md

 This cookbook installs Apache Kafka from the official Apache binary tarballs.
 It does not configure APT, DNF/YUM, or Zypper package repositories.

+The `kafka_install` resource installs the platform `tar` package because binary tarball extraction depends on it.

 ### Binary Downloads

 * Apache Kafka 4.2.0 is available from `https://downloads.apache.org/kafka/4.2.0/`.